How to Calculate Profit on Shopify (The Complete Guide)

 Formula: GMV = Sales Price x Units Sold

-A store selling 1,000 units at a $90 average has a GMV of $90,000.
-That number looks good on a dashboard.
-What it means for the business depends entirely on what comes next.
+A store selling 1,000 units at a $90 average price has a GMV of $90,000.
+That number looks great on a dashboard.
+What it actually means for the business depends entirely on what comes next.

 Remove taxes and line-item price cuts first